Smart building technologies and services

-The project will create a foundation to new solutions that utilize building measurement data.
-The project also gives specifications to building owners for the procurement of open building systems.
-In addition, organizations can exploit the outcome of the project in their device, software, and service development.
+The project created a foundation to new solutions that utilize building measurement data.
+The project also gave specifications to building owners for the procurement of open building systems.
+In addition, organizations were able to exploit the outcome of the project in their device, software, and service development.

-The project focuses on investigating the optimal activation of demand response (DR) methods during a DR event for typical city owned buildings.
+The project focused on investigating the optimal activation of demand response (DR) methods during a DR event for typical city-owned buildings.

-The optimal activation will be determined with a building energy simulation software IDA ICE and multi-objective building optimization software MOBO.
-Optimal demand response action activation will be determined with MOBO using variable hourly price rates for supplied energy.
-The optimization will consider all types of energy supplied to the building, i.e. electricity, district heating and district cooling.
-The results of the optimization will be compared to base cases with no demand response to determine potential economic gains for customers and for the energy supplier/producer, resulting from changes in energy consumption and production curves.
+The optimal activation was determined with a building energy simulation software IDA ICE and multi-objective building optimization software MOBO.
+Optimal demand response action activation were determined with MOBO using variable hourly price rates for supplied energy.
+The optimization considered all types of energy supplied to the building, i.e. electricity, district heating and district cooling.
+The results of the optimization were compared to base cases with no demand response to determine potential economic gains for customers and for the energy supplier/producer, resulting from changes in energy consumption and production curves.

-The aim of the project is to provide some insight on which demand response actions would be the most beneficial targets to focus on when planning participation in local demand response programs.
-This is accomplished by establishing a premise for optimal order of activation for several possible demand response actions during a demand response.
-Variable hourly energy price rates are introduced as means to incentivize the participation to demand response for the customer.
+The aim of the project was to provide some insight on which demand response actions would be the most beneficial targets to focus on when planning participation in local demand response programs.
+This was accomplished by establishing a premise for optimal order of activation for several possible demand response actions during a demand response.
+Variable hourly energy price rates were introduced as means to incentivize the participation to demand response for the customer.

-The research aims to develop prediction models of the building usage and their spaces using machine learning and typical existing data streams from building automation systems (BAS).
+The research aimed to develop prediction models of the building usage and their spaces using machine learning and typical existing data streams from building automation systems (BAS).

 The occupant number and usage rate varies significantly between office buildings.
 Moreover, the space usage divides unevenly within buildings.
 The building usage information rarely exists without to mention the usage forecast.
 A building usage highly affects in user comfort, indoor environment quality, maintenance costs and energy consumption.
 Usage information and the forecast can help to understand user needs better, improve user satisfaction, increase space efficiency and allocate maintenance resources.